Late Editions: Plot

 In a meeting with Snoop and Levy, O-Dog reluctantly agrees to take the charge for Snoop and Partlow.
 Levy tells O-Dog he might have to do a short stretch but assures him that he will be well-compensated.
 At the Baltimore Sun, Gus enlists an old colleague, Robert Ruby, to do fact-checking on Templeton's articles.

 Garrick and Dozerman are watching the warehouse at the docks while Partlow is inspecting a shipment and then they see Cheese and his crew arrive.
 Rawls and Daniels express their frustration to Steintorf, who tells them to continue manipulating the crime statistics.
 While Freamon tells Daniels about the sting on Marlo, Sydnor calls to tell him they caught Monk "riding dirty."
 In the resulting raid, the narcotics shipment is seized while Marlo, Partlow, and Cheese are arrested.
 After Mayor Carcetti gives a rousing speech about the raid, Alma attempts to interview Daniels, who is still upset because of the fabricated remarks Templeton attributed to him in the Sun.
 As Marlo and his crew sit in jail, a comment by Monk about Omar causes Marlo to go into an angry tirade.
 The crew debates whether Michael was the snitch.
 McNulty becomes depressed at the situation he has put himself in with his serial killer hoax.
 Templeton continues to get praise for his fabricated stories, which he learns might give him a shot at a Pulitzer Prize.
 Gus scratches the quote Alma received from Daniels and his suspicion of Templeton flares up once again.

 Colvin and his wife proudly watch Namond deliver a speech about AIDS at a youth debate event.
 Mayor Carcetti appears and tries to apologize for not supporting the Hamsterdam project, failing to mention how his budget cuts terminated Colvin and Parenti's pilot program.
 Carcetti is frozen out by the bitter Colvin.
 McNulty works the serial killer case with little enthusiasm and is ordered by Landsman to go to the scene of another homeless man's death.
 After questioning Templeton, Gus goes to the Walter Reed Army Medical Center to investigate Templeton's writing regarding Terry, the homeless Iraq War veteran.
 He meets a patient who verifies that Terry served, and that he was not involved in a firefight on the day Templeton had claimed.
-Bubbles continues talking with Fletcher, and takes him to a Narcotics Anonymous meeting where he finally opens up about Sherrod's death, without mentioning his involvement however.
+Bubbles continues talking with Fletcher, and takes him to a Narcotics Anonymous meeting where he finally opens up about Sherrod's death (without mentioning his own involvement, however).